HuazhangHu/HuazhangHu/README.md

 -->
 ![](https://github-readme-stats.vercel.app/api?username=957001934)

-- 🔭 I’m currently working as a backend engineer of TICPSH.
+- 🔭 I’m currently working in SVIP-lab.

 - 🌱 I’m currently learning Computer Vision.

-- 👯 I’m going to study for a master in ShanghaiTech University.
+- 👯 I’m studying as a master in ShanghaiTech University.

 - 💬 Welcome to communicate with me.